How to Make a Low Budget Movie or Short Film

 A bunch of misfits who somehow complete each other and make everything seem fun.

-Sharing excitement is infectious.
+Excitement is infectious.
 It works.
 Show people a mountain peak and motivate them to climb with you.

 Note: I didn’t say “ask”.
 You don’t ask them.
 You don’t tell them.
 You motivate them.
 You don’t have to pretend you know the way.
 All you have to promise is fun.
 You keep the fun coming, everything else will take care of itself.